 In such cases, you may be better off having a contractor take a look and estimate the cost of repair, then lowering the sale price accordingly.
 You can then tell prospective buyers that the repair issues exist and were accounted for in the sale price.
 If a buyer says to you, “I’ll pay $10,000 less because there are pieces of defective siding,” you can comfortably respond, “I knew about the siding when I researched the price.
 It’s already factored into the market value of the property.
 It should cost about $2,500 to replace those few pieces, and I listed the house at $3,000 below market value to compensate for that and for any inconvenience to the buyer.”

 Seller Disclosure Requirements: The Flip Side of Hiring a Professional Inspector

 In most states, sellers have a duty to disclose known defects to prospective buyers.
 If you fix the problems identified in an inspector’s report, there’s nothing to disclose.
 But if you don’t, you’re now under a legal duty to let the buyer know about the problems.
 This can be frustrating if you uncover a small problem, or the inspector finds something seriously wrong that you had no inkling of.

 But remember, the buyer is likely to have a separate inspection done anyway, in which case the same repair issues are likely to be revealed.
-At that point, you’d be at a psychological disadvantage—at best, the house would appear to be worth less than the price tag you put on it, and at worst, you’d look like you’d been hiding something.
+At that point, you’d be at a psychological disadvantage.
+At best, the house would appear to be worth less than the price tag you put on it.
+At worst, you’d look like you’d been hiding something.
 And many state disclosure laws assess strict penalties against sellers who fail to disclose know defects.

 Even if you conceal a defect from the buyer and the buyer’s inspection doesn’t discover it, the buyer may discover it after the sale has closed.
 At that point, not only will penalties kick in, but the buyer may be angry enough to sue you.